osuosl/ganeti_webmgr/docs/source/installing.rst

 Currently we have use `Fabric`, a tool for streamlining administration tasks, to deploy |gwm|.

-..
-Note:: Eventually we would like to minimized
-          installation dependencies and have |gwm| installable as a python package, deb or rpm.

 Before installing |gwm|, make sure you have all the required :ref:`dependencies` installed.